TERREMEMBER/znbase/docs/content/latest/secure/authorization/column-level-security.md

 ```
-yugabyte=> \c yugabyte yugabyte;
+ZNbase=> \c ZNbase ZNbase;
-You are now connected to database "yugabyte" as user "yugabyte".
+You are now connected to database "ZNbase" as user "ZNbase".

-yugabyte=# create user ybadmin;
+ZNbase=# create user ybadmin;
 CREATE ROLE

-yugabyte=# GRANT ALL PRIVILEGES ON employees TO ybadmin;
+ZNbase=# GRANT ALL PRIVILEGES ON employees TO ybadmin;
 GRANT
 ```